Photos courtesy Rich Breton

 From left to right, Ken White, Joe Santoro, Rich Breton, Tony Keegan, Bill Gaver and George Allen.
 Photo courtesy Cindy Gilman

-The all-volunteer construction crew includes (in alphabetical order) George Allen of Rochester, Rich Breton of Rochester, Bill Gaver of Brookfield, Cory Fothergill of Union, Lee Gridley of Ossipee, Tony Keegan of Wolfeboro, Nelson Kennedy of Alton Bay, Joe Santoro of Wolfeboro, Dave Sias of Meredith, Phil Twombley of Wakefield, Bob Verdonck of Moultonboro, Ken White of Rochester and Bob Zeliff of Wolfeboro.
+The all-volunteer construction crew includes (in alphabetical order) George Allen of Rochester, Rich Breton of Rochester, Jay Ehlen of Durham, Larry Forkum of Rochester, Cory Fothergill of Union, Bill Gaver of Brookfield, Lee Gridley of Ossipee, Tony Keegan of Wolfeboro, Dale Officer of Rochester, Chris Oliver of Rochester, Joe Santoro of Wolfeboro, Dave Sias of Meredith, Phil Twombley of Wakefield, Bob Verdonck of Moultonboro, and Paul Zayac of Sanbornville.

 This meticulously researched and constructed layout depicts the Union, Sanbornville, Wakefield Corner, Burleyville, and Mathews railroad stations as they existed in 1909 as well as the surrounding historic buildings in the town.
 For historical accuracy, the actual track plans were obtained for the five villages from the Boston and Maine Railroad archives located at the University of Massachusetts-Lowell.